Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 November 1983

-• 1st club cross country race took place in Longley Park on the 13th of November.
+• First club cross country race took place in Longley Park on 13 November

-• Striders Keith Ibbotson & Dave Ashurst involved in the organisation of the 1984 Sheffield Marathon.
-This issue of Striders News increased to 4 x A4 size pages.
+• Striders Keith Ibbotson and Dave Ashurst involved in the organisation of the 1984 Sheffield Marathon

-• Details of a Amateur Athletic Association registration scheme to enable communication from the AAA to club members.
-This initiative would hopefully encourage the now hundreds of non club runners to become involved in a club of their choice.
+• Details of an Amateur Athletic Association registration scheme to enable communication from the AAA to club members.
+This initiative would hopefully encourage the now hundreds of non-club runners to become involved in a club of their choice.
 Registration was essential for runners wishing to take part in the many road races now being organised.

 December 1983

-• After the the club’s 1st cross country race had taken place in Longley Park, further events were planned at Shirecliffe, Concord & Graves Park.
+• After the the club’s first cross country race had taken place in Longley Park, further events were planned at Shirecliffe, Concord and Graves Park

 January 1984